 August is National Immunization Awareness Month

-Most of us receive a series of vaccinations in our infant and childhood years to help protect us from a variety of illnesses or reduce the severity of the disease should we end up contracting it.
-Most of the vaccinations are administered within a certain timeline and may require a series of injections to complete the immunizations while others may require boosters to help keep that immunity moving into adulthood.
+Most of us receive a series of vaccinations in our infant and childhood years to help protect from a variety of illnesses or reduce the severity of the disease if infected.
+Vaccinations are usually administered within a certain timeline and may require a series of injections to complete the immunizations process.
+Others may require boosters to help keep that immunity moving into adulthood.
 Medical professionals usually follow the Centers for Disease Control (CDC) immunization schedule to determine what vaccinations are necessary and at what time in our life they are recommended.

 Here is a good video explaining the signs, symptoms, prevention, risks and treatment for shingles: